TL;DR Most manufacterers do not play well with Linux. ThinkPenguin Devices are designed for Linux and should always work out-of-the-box!

 One review for the Panda PAU05 300Mbps said it has an

-Another review says the same device has an
+Another review says the same product has an

 What is happening?
 How are we seeing the same model of a USB WiFi network device reportedly having multiple supported chipsets?